-For the Summer 2021, all appointments are conducted via HIPAA compliant Zoom.
+For Fall 2021, all appointments are conducted via HIPAA compliant Zoom.
 Due to state licensing restrictions, tele-counseling sessions are currently only available to full-time undergraduate students residing in the state of Pennsylvania.

 Our hours of operation are Monday-Friday from 8:30 a.m. – 4:30 p.m.
 Students can request a mental health consultation by emailing firstname.lastname@example.org.
 While email communication is preferable, students may also call 215-951-1355 to request an appointment.

 - The after-hours tele-counseling service is available Monday-Friday from 4:30 p.m. – 8:30 a.m. and through holidays and weekends.
 Call 215-951-1355 and elect option #2 to access this service.